HolyBlackCat/cpp-tutorials/tooling/articles/configuring_vsc_debugger.md

 Now pressing <kbd>F5</kbd> or the green 'play' button to start the debugger.
 [Like before](/tooling/articles/debugging_in_terminal.md), you should see your application window flash for a moment, and close immediately.

 If nothing happens, you likely didn't configure LLDB-DAP [as was explained above](#installing-lldb-dap).

+If you see an error saying `Debug adapter path "..." is not a valid file.`, this likely means you didn't install LLDB itself, [as was explained above as well](/tooling/articles/debugging_in_terminal.md#installing-lldb).
+This also means you've skipped the previous chapter, which isn't a good thing.

 The output of your program should be visible in the `Debug Console` at the bottom of the screen (enable it in `View`→`Debug Console` if it's hidden).